lumiform/slate/source/includes/_schedules.md

 > The above command does not return any data

 This endpoint fully replaces a schedule.
+PATCH is not supported.
+Use PUT and send the complete writable representation.
 The request body matches [Create a Schedule](#create-a-schedule), with one difference for reminders: `id` is optional.
-An existing reminder ID updates that reminder.
+An existing reminder ID updates that reminder and must belong to the schedule being updated.
 Omitting `id` creates a reminder.
 Reminders left out of the array are removed.

 `form_templates: []` and `reminders: []` clear those collections. `timezone` is required.
 Do not send `rrule` or `status`.